Bushel & a Pickle

 I admit after I had one, I bought 2 more just so I could have them for vases.
 Good thing they come with pretty colored candles!

 When I purchased the plates, I picked this matching tray too.
-It’s a nice size for a drinks or as a serving dish for food like a charcuterie board or mini deserts.
+It’s a nice size for a drinks or as a serving dish for food like a charcuterie board or mini desserts.

 This tray gets used a lot of use during the summer in or outside for serving food.